ray-project/ray/doc/source/data/getting-started.rst

 Ray Datasets implements Distributed `Arrow <https://arrow.apache.org/>`__.
 A Dataset consists of a list of Ray object references to *blocks*.
-Each block holds a set of items in either an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__ or a Python list (for Arrow incompatible objects).
+Each block holds a set of items in either an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__ (when creating from or transforming to tabular or tensor data), a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__
+(when creating from or transforming to Pandas data), or a Python list (otherwise).
 Let's start by creating a Dataset.

 Creating Datasets